CodeAwareness/mongo-alias/README.md

 - aliased fields (more about this below)
 - automatic handling of `createdAt` and `updatedAt` timestamp fields

+Note: this package only implements aliasing to the most commonly used methods of collection.
+For methods not implemented, you'll be using the native mongoDB node driver function.
+If you really need it, please submit a pull request with additional functions that implements aliasing, such as `findOneAndReplace`, `estimateDocumentCount`, etc. Perhaps the `aggregate` function is the most difficult to implement with any guarantee, so I would welcome any assistance there.

 Note: this package adds 42kb to your project.
 Consequently, it does NOT provide any of the following features provided by mongoose:

   - schema validation